martinvonz/jj/docs/git-comparison.md

 more directly achieving most use cases you're used to using Git's index for.
 For example, to create a commit from part of the changes in the working copy, you might be used to using `git add -p; git commit`.
-With Jujutsu, you'd instead use `jj split` to split the working copy commit into two commits.
+With Jujutsu, you'd instead use `jj split` to split the working-copy commit into two commits.
 To add more changes into the parent commit, which you might normally use `git add -p; git commit --amend` for, you can instead use `jj squash -i` to choose which changes to move into the parent commit.